eels/tailwind-compose/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a bug report for chic-modules
+about: Create a bug report for tailwind-compose
 labels: bug
 ---